GriffithUniLibrary/research-data-management/content/3- Data formats & organisation.md

 {% include figure.html img="2022-08-Data-Org-2.jpg" alt="Example data management plan showing data organisation and storage" caption="Example data management plan: Data organisation, Storage and back up" width="100%" %}

 ### Folder structures
->A standard folder structure will help you keep your files organised and save you time looking for data.
-Proper folder structures also help if you are sharing materials with colleagues as by having a folder structures and standards in place it is both easier to find and save working data and documentation.
+A standard folder structure will assist with organising, locating and sharing your research data.
-To create a folder naming convention
+To create a folder naming convention:
-- Assign folders real titles
-- Folder titles should be easily understood by external parties
+- Assign folders real titles that can be understood by external parties
 - Create new folders and sub folders for new areas of work
-- Pre-fix folder names with numbers so the files can be ordered by the steps in your workflow, eg; 01, 02 etc always use zero first to avoid later confusion.
+- Pre-fix folder names with numbers, e.g. 01, 02 etc to order files by the steps in your workflow.
+Use zero

-like your file naming systems, it is best practice is to document your folder naming structures for future reference into a "README" file saved in each folder set.
-This file will explain the folder systems in use and outline the basic contents of the folders.
+We recommned documenting your folder structures into a "README" file saved in each folder set.
+The README file will explain the folder system and outline the contents of your folders.

 {% include figure.html img="2022-06-Folder_Structure.jpg" alt="Image showing folder structure with README file and number to force folder order to workflow steps" caption="Folder structure with README file and number to force folder order to workflow steps" width="100%" %}